OCA/oca-github-bot/README.rst

 ===========

-This project uses `black <https://github.com/ambv/black>`_ as code formatting convention.
+This project uses `black <https://github.com/ambv/black>`_ as code formatting convention, as well as isort and flake8.
-To make sure, local coding convention are respected before you commit, install
+To make sure local coding convention are respected before you commit, install
 `pre-commit <https://github.com/pre-commit/pre-commit>`_ and
 run ``pre-commit install`` after cloning the repository.

 To run tests, type ``tox``.
+Test are written with pytest.

 Contributors
 ============